We’ve all heard some crazy fitness fads in our time.

 If something is labelled as low in fat, make sure it’s not overly high in sugar or sodium to compensate.

 I’m genuinely envious of people who enjoy cardio!

 Cardio is a great form of exercise, especially HIIT type cardio sessions where your heart rate is left racing.

 The myth here is that cardio will help you lose weight.

-Someone at the beginning of their fitness journey generally doesn't have a lot of muscle on them and muscle is a crucial element in the recipe to fat loss.
+Someone at the beginning of their fitness journey generally doesn’t have a lot of muscle on them and muscle is a crucial element in the recipe for fat loss.